-[""Broadcasting antennas" means and includes antennas, towers and other accessory facilities for radio frequency (RF) transmissions for AM and FM radio and television broadcasting.
-These facilities are regulated by the Federal Communications Commission (FCC) under the Code of Federal Regulations Part 73.
+["Broadcasting Antennas.
+Includes antennas, towers, and other accessory facilities for radio frequency (RF) transmissions for AM and FM radio and television broadcasting.
+These facilities are regulated by the Federal Communications Commission (FCC) under Title 47 CFR Part 73.
 These transmissions can be received by anyone with a radio or television.
 Not included are broadcasting studios and stations.]
-"Communication structure, accessory" means any communications structure or system not regulated by the Federal Communications Commission, including a satellite dish up to 1 meter in size and an amateur (ham) radio antenna."
+"Communication Tower.
+Any structure constructed for the sole or primary purpose of supporting any Federal Communications Commission-licensed or authorized antennas and associated facilities, including: